danbev/learning-ai/notes/llama.md

 (gdb) p kv_self.size
 $119 = 1024
 ```
-So that was the initial prompt which has now been decode and then we will use
+So that was the initial prompt which has now been decoded and then we will use
 the logits to predict the next token.
 This will be a single token which we will
 then pass into llama_decode:
 ```console